cedar-policy/rfcs/text/0037-null-context-entity-data.md

 };
 ```

-This behavior is concerning, but, if we accept the misleading behavior around `has` when ignore `null` attributes, I don't think it should be considered unacceptable.
+This behavior is concerning, but, if we accept the misleading behavior around `has` when ignoring `null` attributes, it seems that this could be considered acceptable.

 ### Add `null` to Cedar